Buying property in Occitanie

 The location is popular among foreign buyers looking to buy property somewhere they can enjoy the Côte d’Azur’s pleasant climate and the affordability of central France.

-The Mediterranean sections, with popular locations such as Béziers and Carcassonne in the Aude and Pyrénées-Orientales have as many as 5% international owners, while the Lot, up in the north of Occitanie, has more than 5%
+The Mediterranean sections, with popular locations such as Béziers and Carcassonne in the Aude and Pyrénées-Orientales, have as many as 5% international owners, while the Lot, up in the north of Occitanie, has more than 5%

-The good news is that it is perfectly possible to buy a good-sized home with garden for under €150,000 in many parts of Occitanie.
+The good news is that it is perfectly possible to buy a good-sized home with a garden for under €150,000 in many parts of Occitanie.

 The Hérault lies in the centre of Occitanie and is an increasingly popular location with international buyers due to its affordability.
 It offers the best of both rural France and seaside resort towns.